blond-admin/BLonD/README.md

    note that you need Latex and dvipng (if not present in the Latex distribution) to be able to see displayed all the math formulas;
    the latest docs should be uploaded to the "gh-pages" branch
-3) the various packages which constitute the code;
+3) the various packages which constitute the code together with a beta-version package named mpi in which the longitudinal tracker method is parallelised in order to save computational time when the main file RFnoise_mpi is launched.
+   If you are using a Windows system download either OpenMPI or MS-MPI together with mpi4py from the following link: http://www.lfd.uci.edu/~gohlke/pythonlibs/ which is very useful in general to get easely a lot of Python extension packages for Windows 32-64 bit without building sources.
 4) a setup file needed to compile the cython files present in the cython_functions package; this file should be run before launching any simulation; from the console window type "python setup.py cleanall